top of page

 The original Xiegu X108G also has CAT control.
 This is a USB Micro connector on the rear of the radio and all you need is a USB A to micro USB cable similar to an Android type phone charger lead to utilise it.
 You need to install the X108G drivers (off the web) to utilise this but it is really easy.

-All Xiegu transceivers actually emulate the Icom IC-7000 CAT protocol so when using a Xiegu, set the CAT control options to be an Icom.
+All Xiegu transceivers actually emulate the Icom IC-7000/IC-7100 CAT protocol so when using a Xiegu, set the CAT control options to be an Icom.
 That said, later Digimode application versions may list the Xiegu Radio in the settings menus but ultimately they do emulate the Icom CI-V system.

 bottom of page